-Height: 1 foot, 11 inches to 2 feet, 4 inches tall at the shoulder
+Height:23 to 26 inches tall at the shoulder

 With his tousled coat and powerful build, the Bouvier des Flandres embodies a rugged adventurer packed with strength, endurance, and vigor.
 Originally bred to be a hard-working farm dog, he aslo makes a great family pet who thrives among the people he loves.
 While his appearance is striking, the appeal of this dog is often found in his intelligent and serene nature.

 As a member of the Herding Group, he has a tendency to herd moving objects, including children, people on bikes, and joggers.
 He is naturally protective of his "flock," and will defend his family should the need arise.
 However, he is not aggressive without cause.